k8sgpt-ai/k8sgpt/README.md

 ***Note**:
 TODO: Currently access key will be requested in the CLI, you can enter anything into this.

-To make amazonsagemaer as a default backend run:
+To make amazonsagemaker as a default backend run:

 ```bash
 k8sgpt auth default -p amazonsagemaker